IkhlasGadagin/professional_Back-End/Readme.md

 In the Video model aggegration pipeline is used to manage the mongooseAggregatePaginate

 create cloudenary account to use it followed by the multer

+started to build the controller via through app.js